coreBOS/ProcessFlowPerspective/README.md

 ## Functionality

 When a record is saved we search the Process Flow module for records that control the module being saved, then we check if the controlled field is changing.
 If so, we evaluate the conditions on the Process Flow to see if the record is in the group of controlled records.
-If so, first, we see if there is a Dependency Graph related to the Flow.
-If there is we apply it's validation rules to decide if we will permit the change or not (see below).
-Next, we search the Process Step module for a step that represents the transition from the previous value of the field to the new value they are trying to save. if we find one, we apply the validations and then the positive or negative actions depending on the results.
-If no process step is found we proceed normally.
+If so, we search the Process Step module for a step that represents the transition from the previous value of the field to the new value they are trying to save. if we find one, we apply the validations and then the positive or negative actions depending on the results.
+If no process step is found we proceed normally (this shouldn't happen really, you should define a step for each valid transition).

 Every time the value of the field changes we save the transition information in an internal table which is scanned periodically with the Process Alert table settings in search of actions that must be launched in a timely manner.